Redhead murders: Elizabeth Lamotte

 On April 14, 1985, the body of a young white female was found in Greeneville, Greene County, Tennessee.
 She was determined to have been killed, between three and six weeks prior, by severe blunt-force trauma and possibly a stab wound; her body was in an advanced state of decomposition.
 Police were able to obtain her fingerprints, as well as DNA and dental information.
 She had been approximately six to eight weeks pregnant, miscarrying shortly before death.

 She was estimated to be 14 to 20 (possibly as old as 25).
-She was approximately 5'4"-5'6" (163-168 cm) tall, with a weight of 130 to 140 lb.
+She was approximately 5'4"-5'6" (163–168 cm) tall, with a weight of 130 to 140 lb.
 She had a slight overbite and had some fillings in her teeth, showing that she had dental care in life.
 Her fingernails had pink polish.
 Because she had light brown to darkish blond hair with red highlights, her case was thought to be possibly related to the Redhead murders.
 Authorities hoped in late April 1985 that they would identify her body through fingerprints but were unsuccessful.
 Six missing women were ruled out as possible identities of the victim.

 She was not identified until November 2018, when officials announced she was New Hampshire native Elizabeth Lamotte.
 She was 17 at the time of her death.
 Lamotte had disappeared on April 6, 1984.
 She was identified through a DNA match with a DNA profile obtained from Lamotte's family by New Hampshire police in 2017.
 She had been staying at a group home in Manchester, New Hampshire and never returned to her family once gaining furlough.

-Lamotte's family was initially asked for a DNA profile to compare it to the adult female victim of the Bear Brook murders.
-An unidentified girlfriend of the suspect, who used the alias Robert Evans, was also known as Elizabeth.
-"Robert Evans" was later revealed to be the serial killer Terry Peder Rasmussen.
+Lamotte's family was earlier asked for a DNA profile to compare it to the adult female victim of the Bear Brook murders, as an unidentified girlfriend of the suspect "Robert Evans" was also known as Elizabeth.
+"Robert Evans" was later revealed to be the serial killer Terry Peder Rasmussen, and the adult Bear Brook murder victim was identified as Marlyse Elizabeth Honeychurch.